dr386/azure-gaming-desktop/README.md

 3. Click on the resource group you've created.
 4. Click on delete resource group on the top.

-## Updating Nvidia Driver

-Go to [Install NVIDIA GPU drivers on N-series VMs running Windows](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/n-series-driver-setup#nvidia-grid-drivers) to install the latest driver.
-Select Nvidia GRID driver for Windows Server 2016 for the NV series VM.

 ## Contribution

 Contributions are welcome!
 Please submit an issue and a PR for your change.

 ## Future work items

-* Explore the feasibility of [image](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/capture-image-resource) and [snapshot](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/snapshot-copy-managed-disk#next-steps)
-* Encrypt credentials for auto-login (achieved in [Autologon](https://docs.microsoft.com/en-us/sysinternals/downloads/autologon))

-## Q & A

-* What's the difference between a managed disk and a temporary drive?

-    A managed disk is a persisted virtual disk drive that costs a few dollars a month.
-A temporary drive (called temporary storage in the VM) is an actual disk drive that sits on the computer that hosts your VM.
-Temporary drive is free of charge and is much faster than a managed disk.
-However, data on temporary drive are not persisted and will be wiped when the VM is deallocated.

-    There are 3 types of managed disk, Standard HDD, Standard SSD and Premium SSD.
-The Standard disks have speeds similar to a typical hard drive, Standard SSD being more consistent than Standard HDD.

-* What if the game is too big for C:\?
-I don't want to reinstall it every time I restart the VM.

-    You can create a new managed disk and attach it to your VM.
-See [this documentation](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/attach-managed-disk-portal) for more.

-* How secure are my credentials?

-    Your admin username and password you provide in the Azure portal form will be stored as plain text in 3 instances:
-    1. While the script is executing, they will be stored as plain-text in memory.
-    2. To facilitate auto-login for the VM, the credentials will be stored as plain-text in registry.

-    You are safe if no malicious third-party can access the memory or disk on your VM.
-Now since the only way to remote desktop into your VM is through the admin account, the credentials should be safe.
-Still, you should NOT reuse the admin username and password anywhere else.

-* Do I have to pay for my VM once it's shutdown?

-    It's depends on how you shut down your VM.
-You don't pay for the VM ONLY when it's **deallocated**.
-Stopping the VM through the portal or the auto-shutdown setting for standard VM should also deallocate the VM.
-Shutting down from Windows would not deallocate it.
-Still, it’s always a good idea to double check your VM status.

-* Steam on my local machine does not have the option to stream from VM?
-    * Make sure steam is installed and running on the VM.
-    * Restart Steam on your local machine
-    * If using ZeroTier Central, make sure that both your machine and the VM are connected under the members tab.

-* Steam Remote Play closes instantly after the splash screen ?
-Can't stream games because the screen is locked on the VM ?

-    Double click on disconnect.lnk on the VM desktop to close the remote desktop connection.

-* Double clicking on disconnect.lnk does nothing?

-    Right-click on disconnect.lnk and click Properties.
-In Target, change the "1" to "2":
-    ```powershell
-    C:\Windows\System32\tscon.exe 2 /dest:console
-    ```

-* Should I install the audio driver update for Steam?

-    By default, Steam won't stream any game before you install its audio driver on the VM.
-Steam installs it automatically without action on your part.
-Alternatively, you could launch steam with "-skipstreamingdrivers".

-* My Spot VM was deallocated.
-How do I get it back?

-    To add back a Spot VM, go to your VM in Azure Portal, and press Start.
-There is no guarantee that the allocation will succeed.

-* My question is not listed

-    Submit an issue on GitHub.